bivanov/UIImageViewContrastLabel/README.md

 ## Manual installation

-Download UIImageViewContrastLabel.swift and threshold.cikernel from UIImageViewContrastLabel folder, add them to your project
+Download UIImageViewContrastLabel.swift and threshold.cikernel from UIImageViewContrastLabel folder, add them to your project.

+Change `let bundle = Bundle(identifier: "bivanov.UIImageViewContrastLabel")!` to whatever bundle you're using in UIImageViewContrastLabel.swift

 ## Carthage installation